mrmartineau/refined-prismic/readme.md

 #### Browser extension that simplifies the Prismic.io interface and adds useful features

 🚨 This extension is in **beta** at the moment.
-Some of the features aren't finished yet.
+Some of the features aren't as _refined_ as I'd like them to be yet.

 🆘 I am actively seeking contributors to help development of this extension.
 If you're interested, please let me know.